utkarsh006/LeetCode-Grind/Guidelines.md

 👻 **Now, Follow these steps :-**
 ### Step 1 : Create an issue
+- Give proper Issue Title such as : ```Jan1 2022 - TwoSum Problem ```
+- Give Problem Link in the description of the issue.

 ### Step 2 : Fork the Project
 - ```Fork this Repository.
 This will create a Local Copy of this Repository on your Github Profile.
 Keep a reference to the original project in upstream remote.```
 - ```$ git clone https://github.com/<your-username>/LeetCode-Grind```